Papanicolaou stain: Results

 The stain should result in cells that are fairly transparent so even thicker specimens with overlapping cells can be interpreted.
-Cell nuclei should be crisp, blue to black on color and the chromatin patterns of the nucleus should be well defined.
+Cell nuclei should be crisp, blue to black in color and the chromatin patterns of the nucleus should be well defined.
 Cell cytoplasm stains blue-green and keratin stains orange in color.

 Eosin Y stains the superficial epithelial squamous cells, nucleoli, cilia, and red blood cells.
 Light Green SF yellowish confers a blue staining for the cytoplasm of active cells such as columnar cells, parabasal squamous cells, and intermediate squamous cells.
 Superficial cells are orange to pink, and intermediate and parabasal cells are turquoise green to blue.

 Ultrafast Papanicolaou stain

-Ultrafast Papanicolaou stain is an alternative for the fine needle aspiration samples, developed to achieve comparable visual clarity in significantly shorter time.
+Ultrafast Papanicolaou stain is an alternative for the fine needle aspiration samples, developed to achieve comparable visual clarity in a significantly shorter time.
 The process differs in rehydration of the air-dried smear with saline, use 4% formaldehyde in 65% ethanol fixative, and use of Richard-Allan Hematoxylin-2 and Cyto-Stain, resulting in a 90-second process yielding transparent polychromatic stains.